PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 # iFrame Paypage

 The iFrame Payment Page is a webpage prepared by Botim Money Business that can be embedded within your website.
-Although it resides on PayBy’s secure servers, the transition to the Botim Money Business secure page is invisible to the cardholder.
+Although it resides on Botim Money's secure servers, the transition to the Botim Money Business secure page is invisible to the cardholder.

 Unlike the Hosted Paypage, using the iFrame Paypage ensures that customers remain on your website when making a payment, potentially reducing the payment failure rate.
 Additionally, integrating the iFrame Paypage within your site provides greater flexibility.